NexPlayer/Android-SDK/advanced.md

 This method determines whether or not timed text (TTML) in content should be displayed in bold.

-It corresponds to the tts:fontWeightattribute.
+It corresponds to the tts:fontWeight attribute.

 **Returns**